Weather | Rainout Policy

 Games may also be cancelled in the event of unsuitable field conditions.
 NTSC maintains its programs by obtaining permits for a variety of fields.
 The owners of these fields have differing policies on when fields may not be used, but generally, if there has been significant rainfall that leaves standing water on the field, creates unsafe conditions for players or increases the likelihood of significant damage to the field, games will not be played.

-Such decisions, as with rainouts, will be made by the most senior referee at the field.
+Such decisions, as with rainouts, will be made by the program supervisor or the most senior referee at the field.

 As far as results and standings are concerned, any game that is cancelled before reaching half-time (or the halfway mark) will not be rescheduled (due to limited field availability), no result will be recorded and the game will be excluded from the standings.
 Any game that has reached or passed half-time (or the halfway mark) and is subsequently abandoned due to weather or field conditions, the official score shall be recorded as the score at the time the game was abandoned.